Best-selling author Rick Riordan presents the third book in the best-selling Pandava series by Roshani Chokshi.

 About the Author

-Roshani Chokshi (www.roshanichokshi.com) is the author of the instant New York Times best-selling first two books in the Pandava series, Aru Shah and the End of Time and Aru Shah and the Song of Death.
+Roshani Chokshi (www.roshanichokshi.com) is the author of the instant New York Times best-selling first book in the Pandava series, Aru Shah and the End of Time, and its sequel, Aru Shah and the Song of Death.
 She also wrote the New York Times best-selling YA books The Star-Touched Queen and The Gilded Wolves.
-She studied fairy tales in college, and once had a pet luck dragon that looked suspiciously like a Great Pyrenees dog.
+She studied fairy tales in college, and she has a pet luck dragon that looks suspiciously like a Great Pyrenees dog.
 The Pandava novels were inspired by the stories her grandmother told her as well as Roshani's all-consuming love for Sailor Moon.
 She lives in the south and says "y'all," but she doesn't really have a Southern accent.
 Her Twitter handle is @roshani_chokshi.